Intermodalics/pickit-docs/docs/documentation/detection/bags/how-to-use-pickit-bags.rst

 In the **Detection** page, section **Pallet configuration**, set the layer type to be **always full**, if the top layer of the pallet contains all the bags in the pattern.

-- If this checkbox is disabled, Pickit will first detect whether the layer is full or incomplete, and only then detect the layer orientation, detecting all present bags at once.
+- If the **always full** checkbox is disabled, Pickit will first detect whether the layer is full or incomplete, and only then detect the layer orientation, detecting all present bags at once.
-- If the checkbox is enabled, Pickit assumes that the top layer is full and jumps straight to the layer orientation detection.
+- If the **always full** checkbox is enabled, Pickit assumes that the top layer is full and jumps straight to the layer orientation detection.

 .. image:: /assets/images/Documentation/bags_4-bag_full_incomplete.png

 .. note:: Detecting whether the top layer is full or incomplete relies on two aspects: First,
-          it is important that the XY-plane of the Region of Interest is palallel to the floor, and not tilted.
+          it is important that the XY-plane of the Region of Interest is parallel to the floor, and not tilted.
 Second, the shape of the bags should be more or less regular.
 If the bags have a very irregular shape, far from the typical brick or pillow shape, this detection can fail.
 In such cases we recommend to check the **always full** checkbox and ensure that the top layer is full, before letting the robot empty the pallet.

 .. warning:: The layer detection of incomplete layers assumes that only the top layer is